heathhenley/heathhenley.github.io/content/posts/notes-from-cryptopals-challenges.md

 (directly) to real word crypto systems.

 ## Set 2 - Block Crypto

+Solutions for this set are in the [set2 solutions](https://github.com/heathhenley/CryptoPals/tree/main/set2).

 This set is still basic, but starting to introduce vulnerabilities that are more relevant to real world crypto.